-I maintain a small flock of Hog Island Sheep, a critically-endangered breed of feral sheep, at Vernal Vibe Rise and find them to be reasonably personable, very hardy, and attractive animals.
-Like all of VVR’s livestock, the Hog Island Sheep rotate through small paddocks within the organically-managed pasture frequently (year-round) and I supplement their grass-based diet with cut hay in the winter.
+For years, I maintained a small flock of Hog Island Sheep, a critically-endangered breed of feral sheep, at Vernal Vibe Rise.
+Although I no longer raise Hog Island Sheep, I found them to be reasonably personable, very hardy, and attractive animals.
+Like all the livestock I have kept on Vernal Vibe Rise, the Hog Island Sheep were rotated through small paddocks within the organically-managed pasture and I supplemented their grass-based diet with local, cut hay in the winter.

 The Livestock Conservancy mentions the following on their website: “Hog Island is a barrier island off the coast of Virginia.
 Historically, small populations of people and livestock have inhabited Hog Island for hundreds of years.
 In the 1700’s, a flock of sheep was established on the island using locally available sheep of British origin.
 The sheep of Hog Island evolved in response to the island’s natural selection for hardiness, foraging ability, and reproductive efficiency.
 Some introduction of outside blood occurred, but the isolation and natural selection of the habitat has shaped the population into a distinct breed.
 The sheep numbered in the hundreds on the island at their peak in the early 20th century.
 Hog Island sheep are one of the few populations of feral sheep in the United States.
 Feral sheep are rare worldwide, because sheep do not easily adapt to unmanaged habitats….